1. Checkmk in a Docker container

-In our installation guide for Checkmk in Docker we've already shown you, how you can start Checkmk as a Docker container.
-We will show you extended details in this article on how to use Checkmk as a container.
+In our installation guide for Checkmk in Docker we've already shown you how to set up Checkmk in a Docker container.
+This article takes a closer look at more of the details.

 2.1.
 Using HTTPS